sammi42/mobac/README.txt

 A P P L I C A T I O N  S T A R T
 ================================

-The application is started by executing the start.bat in a Windows environment or the start.sh under an Linux / Unix environment.
+The application is started by executing the start.cmd in a Windows environment or the start.sh under an Linux / Unix environment.
 At the first application start all necessary files and folders are automatically created by the application.